kunaladarsh/Todo-App/README.md

 - **Edit Tasks:** Modify tasks directly through a simple prompt.
 - **Delete Tasks:** Remove unwanted tasks with a click to keep your list organized.
 - **Important Tasks:** Highlight important tasks with a colored border for easy identification.
-- **Import Tasks:** Load tasks from a JSON file for easy migration and backup.
+- **Import Tasks:** Load tasks from a JSON or txt file for easy migration and backup.
 - **Export Tasks:** Save and share your tasks by exporting them to a JSON or txt file .
 - **Responsive Design:** Fully functional on both desktop and mobile devices.